Cor-Ina/CorinaMurg/README.md

 - Figma
 - Canva

-My current work involves translating modern designs created by Frontendmentor.io into accessible and responsive websites.
+My current work involves translating modern designs created by Frontendmentor.io into pixel-perfect websites.

 You can learn more about my work at www.frontendmentor.io/profile/Cor-Ina.